 You also get access to Office Mobile Apps so you can use Word, Excel, PowerPoint, Outlook and OneDrive directly from your smartphone or tablet while you’re on the move!
 Download them from your Android or iOS device store.

-Office 365 Planner is brand new!
-It will help you and your colleagues plan workflows and organize collaboration.
+Microsoft Planner will help you and your colleagues plan workflows and organize collaboration.
 Use this project management tool to create plans, organize and assign tasks, share files, set due dates and provide status updates.
 All this work is done with through email notifications and visual dashboards.

 15. Intelligent email inbox that can de-clutter itself